Greece Travel Guide logo

 Where to Stay in Athens

-The Plaka When in Athens the desirable areas to stay in are the Plaka, Makrianni, Koukaki, Thission, Syntagma and Monastiraki.
+Athens, Greece When in Athens the desirable areas to stay in are the Plaka, Makrianni, Koukaki, Thission, Syntagma and Monastiraki.
 These all border the Acropolis and the archaeological park around it.
 Everything you need including shops, restaurants, the metro to the ferries, buses, taxis and nightlife is within walking distance.
 It's like being on a peaceful island.
-There are several hotels in the Plaka area between Syntagma (Constitution) Square and the Acropolis.
+There are several hotels in the Plaka area between Syntagma Square and the Acropolis.
 It's the quietest and most pleasant part of Athens.
-For now there are no cheap hotels near the airport though there is a big Sofitel that is actually at the airport and a Holiday Inn nearby but they are pretty expensive.
+For now there are no cheap hotels close enough to the airport to really be convenient.
+There is a big Sofitel that is actually at the airport and a Holiday Inn nearby, but they are pretty expensive.
 With the money you spend there you could stay downtown, have a nice dinner in a fancy restaurant and take a taxi to the airport in the morning.
-The Hotel Armonia on the beach at Vouliagmeni is probably the closest nice hotel and is only half an hour away but I recommend it if you feel the need to be on the beach, not because it is 10 minutes closer to the airport than central Athens..
+If you go to my Hotels of Greece Athens Pages I have listed hotels by category and divided them by whether they are in a convenient and safe location.
+Speaking of safe, it is a good idea to stay in a hotel that has a safe in each room where you can keep extra cash, important documents and whatever credit cards you won't be needing that day.
+Be sure to photo-copy your passport and drivers license before you leave home and carry the copies around with you instead of the originals when you are out exploring the city.

-For More Info on Athens Hotels take a look at the hotel section in my
+For More Info on Athens Hotels take a look at my Athens Guide Hotels page which is a more detailed version of the hotel information on this page.

-The Attalos fills up quickly so if you know that this is where you want to stay book it.
-You won't find cheaper rates for this hotel than what they offer on this secure booking page
+The Attalos fills up quickly so if you know that this is where you want to stay book it now.
+You won't find cheaper rates for this hotel than what they offer on this secure booking page .
+See more photos and info on the Attalos Hotel Website

 Other Economy Hotels in or near the Plaka